lbl-srg/EstimationPy/doc/source/modules/examples/first_order.rst

 ++++++++++++++++

 The third example shows how to solve a state estimation problem with estimationpy and an FMU model.
+Please note that in this example the model used by the state estimation algorithm has been parametrized with values for :math:`a`, :math:`b`, :math:`c`, and :math:`d` that are different from the ones that were used to generate the measurements.
+This different represents a case of model mismatch between the real system and its model.

 In this case we have access to a set of measurements and we desire to estimate the unknown state of the model.
 We have available a measurement of the input variable